 - In a small bowl, combine the warm water, yeast, and 1 teaspoon sugar.
 Set aside until foamy, about 5 minutes.

 - Combine sour cream mixture, yeast mixture, and eggs in the bowl of a stand mixer.
 Using the dough hook attachment on medium-low speed, gradually add the flour until a soft dough forms.
+Add the sprinkles and mix just to incorporate, being careful not to overmix and smash all the sprinkles.
 The dough will pull away from the sides of the bowl, but will still stick to the bottom.

 - Turn the dough out onto a floured work surface and knead until dough is smooth and elastic, about 10 minutes.
 Try to add as little flour as possible while kneading.